TKF Zeevonk offshore wind cable contract supports Dutch energy project

 TKF will supply 162 km of inter-array cables for Phase 1 of the Zeevonk offshore wind project in the Dutch North Sea.

-The scope of the contract includes design, engineering, manufacturing, testing, delivery and project management for the inter-array cable system and related accessories.
+The contract covers design, engineering, manufacturing, testing, delivery, and project management for the full inter-array cable system and related accessories.
+TKF will manufacture the cables at its subsea cable facility in Eemshaven, ensuring efficient production and delivery.

 Share